 What to Expect

 As the first book to comprehensively describe the U.S. hut system, Hut to Hut USA hopes to fill a gap by providing the bigger picture of how hut-to-hut travel fits into the U.S. recreational opportunity spectrum.
-With that in mind, the authors did a terrific job of sharing minute details about 16 of the 36 different hut systems scattered across the country.
+With that in mind, the authors did a terrific job sharing minute details about 16 of the 36 hut systems scattered across the country.